avrilcoghlan/vibriowatch/docs/source/AMR.rst

 In a similar way you can look at the presence/absence of variants that are predicted to cause antimicrobial resistances.
-For example, if you change 'Genes' to 'Variants' (in the menu that originally said 'Timeline'), and then select the column saying 'Q5' under 'Furazolidone', you will see which isolates are predicted to be resistant to furazolidone due to a mutation in the *nfsB* gene that changes amino acid Q at posiiton 5 to a STOP codon:
+For example, if you change 'Genes' to 'Variants' (in the menu that originally said 'Timeline'), and then select the column saying 'Q5' under 'Furazolidone', you will see which isolates are predicted to be resistant to furazolidone due to a mutation in the *nfsB* gene that changes amino acid Q at position 5 in the protein to a STOP codon:

 .. image:: Picture98.png
   :width: 800